EtEsWieEtEs/myT40-PLC/README.md

 One error I found was, that some input pins on Teensy 4.0 have a lower input resistance as expencted, and that leads to the effect, that a pull-up resistor does not lift the resultig level over 2.1V, which is needed by the OR-gate to trigger the NE555 for power-on.
 The combination R126/R128 to provide 3.2V for pull-up SW_MODE_2 was substituted by R126=220Ohm and R128 by zener diode 3.0V.
 Additionalle the OR-gate was changed to a level shift variant for translation 3.3V to 5V signaling.
 An other effect causes an edge down on 5V power line during power-up Teensy4.0 that leeds to a RESET trigger by U48 (reset generator 5V).
 Therefore U48 and C1 were eliminated.
-Now it is working and I will provide an actualized description for the very very final Version as V2.9 M41 in the next time.
+Now it is working and I provide the actualized description for the very very final Version as V2.9 M41.

+There are some thing to do, e.g. external Hardwar watchdog or translation of documentation into English or Spanish.
+Perhaps in winter.

 ---------------------
 This work is licensed under the Creatjve Commons Atuributjon-NonCommercial-ShareAlike 4.0 Internatjonal License.
 To view a copy of this license, visit htup://creatjvecommons.org/licenses/by-nc-sa/4.0/ or send a